VictorLieu/GroceryCo-Kiosk/README.md

 ```

 ### Price Calculation (PriceCalculationService)
+The PriceCalculation service mainly focuses on calculating the total price of all cart items that were scanned, as well as the creation of objects used to represent each cart item (to be used by the ReceiptService).
 After the items are scanned, the total price of all items in the cart is calculated.
-The program does this by referrencing prices which come from the "priceCatalog.json" file, which is formatted in the following way:
+The program does this by referrencing prices which come from the "priceCatalog.json" file, which is formatted as follows:
 ```
 [
   {